Faheem417/Fake-Review-Detection/README.md

-### 🔒 Trained Model File
-- `Fake_Review_Detection_Portfolio_Polished_v2.pkl`: Trained RandomForest model for fake review detection.
-# 🕵️ Fake Review Detection Using Machine Learning
+# 🕵️‍♂️ Fake Review Detection Using Machine Learning

-This project detects **fake online reviews** using various Natural Language Processing (NLP) and machine learning techniques.
-It aims to help platforms and users filter out misleading reviews and identify genuine ones.
+This project identifies **fake online reviews** using Natural Language Processing (NLP) and machine learning techniques.
+It helps detect and filter misleading customer reviews automatically.

 ---

 ## 📌 Problem Statement

-With the rise in online shopping and digital platforms, **fake reviews** have become a major concern.
-This project uses **text classification** to identify and filter out fake reviews from genuine ones.
+Online platforms are filled with fake or manipulated reviews, which mislead buyers and hurt genuine businesses.
+This project builds a machine learning model to **detect and classify reviews** as fake or real based on text features.

 ---